Home

 About

-He earned a Joint PhD in Anthropology and Middle Eastern Studies (2013) and MA in Social Anthropology (2010) from Harvard University, a Master in Public Policy (MPP) (2008) from the Harvard Kennedy School, and BA (2006) from Swarthmore College.
+Atshan earned a joint PhD in Anthropology and Middle Eastern Studies (2013) and MA in Social Anthropology (2010) from Harvard University, a Master in Public Policy (MPP) (2008) from the Harvard Kennedy School, and BA (2006) from Swarthmore College.

-He is the author of Queer Palestine and the Empire of Critique (Stanford University Press, 2020).
-Atshan is also the coauthor, with Katharina Galor (Judaic Studies, Brown University), of The Moral Triangle: Germans, Israelis, Palestinians (Duke University Press, 2020).
+Atshan is the author of Queer Palestine and the Empire of Critique (Stanford University Press, 2020).
+He is also the coauthor, with Katharina Galor (Judaic Studies, Brown University), of The Moral Triangle: Germans, Israelis, Palestinians (Duke University Press, 2020).
 The German translation of The Moral Triangle is entitled Israelis, Palästinenser und Deutsche in Berlin: Geschichten einer komplexen Beziehung (De Gruyter, 2021).
+Atshan and Galor also coedited the volume, Reel Gender: Palestinian and Israeli Cinema (Bloomsbury, 2022).

 Atshan has recently embarked on two new projects.
 One is researching the convergent and divergent experiences of African-American and Palestinian Quakers, with an emphasis on the intersection of race and Christianity in the United States and Israel/Palestine.
 This project is entitled, “Can the Subaltern Quaker Speak?: Alienation and Belonging among Black and Palestinian Friends.”
-The other, “Queer Imaginaries and the Re-Making of the Modern Middle East,” is in collaboration with Phillip Ayoub (Diplomacy and World Affairs, Occidental College).
+The other, “Queer Imaginaries and the Re-Making of the Modern Middle East,” is in collaboration with Phillip Ayoub (Political Science, University College London).
 Atshan and Ayoub are researching LGBTQ activism across the Middle East and North Africa region.

-He has been awarded multiple grants and fellowships, including from the Rosa Luxemburg Foundation, Open Society Foundations, National Science Foundation, Social Science Research Council, Woodrow Wilson National Foundation, Andrew Mellon Foundation, and the Jack Kent Cooke Foundation.
+He has been awarded numerous grants and fellowships, including from the Carter Center, Open Society Foundations, Rosa Luxemburg Foundation, National Science Foundation, Social Science Research Council, Woodrow Wilson National Foundation, Andrew Mellon Foundation, and the Jack Kent Cooke Foundation.
 He is also the recipient of a Paul and Daisy Soros Fellowship for New Americans and a Kathryn Davis Fellowship for Peace.
+In 2022, Dr. Atshan was inducted into the Martin Luther King, Jr. Collegium of Scholars at Morehouse College.

-Dr. Atshan currently serves on the Corporation of Haverford College, the Board of the Association for Middle East Anthropology (AMEA) of the Middle East Studies Association (MESA), the Board of the Palestinian American Research Center (PARC), and as the Policy and Law Book Reviews Editor for the International Journal of Middle East Studies (IJMES).
-He previously served on the Editorial Committee of the Journal of Palestine Studies (JPS), and was an elected Board member for the Middle East Section (MES) of the American Anthropological Association (AAA).
+He is currently President of the Association of Middle East Anthropology (AMEA) of the Middle East Studies Association (MESA).
+Atshan has previously served as the policy and law book reviews editor for the International Journal of Middle East Studies (IJMES), on the board of the Palestinian American Research Center (PARC), and on the editorial committee of the Journal of Palestine Studies (JPS).
+He was also an elected board member for the Middle East Section (MES) of the American Anthropological Association (AAA).

 Church of the Nativity